 Best Plastic Water Weights for Round Frame Legs 8-12kg

 These plastic leg weights have a large screw that you tighten by hand.
-This will clamp together the 2 pieces around the frame legs of your gazebo.
+This will clamp together the 2 pieces around the frame legs of your gazebo and you won’t need any tools to connect them.

 As mentioned about the previous product, these plastic containers are also much larger than they look and can make using your side panels very difficult due to the height and especially the width of them.